1997–98 Dundee United F.C. season: Cup run

 September started with a surprise 1–0 win at Ibrox in the League Cup quarter-finals.
 United then lost the next three league games 2–1, with Kjell Olofsson scoring in each.
 During this time, Tommy McLean brought former Örebro defender Magnus Sköldmark to Tannadice after a spell in China, and former Dundee manager Jocky Scott was appointed as first team coach.

 The first match in October was a remarkable game against Dunfermline at East End Park, where United went 3–0 up in the first half in gale force conditions.
 But playing with the wind in the 2nd half, Dunfermline pulled it back to 3–3 and Dave Bowman was sent off.
-United then took on Aberdeen at Tynecastle in the semi-finals of the League Cup, where Robbie Winters scored twice and Craig Easton scored his first goal for the club in a 3–1 win to take United though to the final.
+United then took on Aberdeen at Tynecastle in the semi-finals of the League Cup, where Robbie Winters scored twice and Craig Easton scored his first goal for the club in a 3–1 win to take United through to the final.

 This result saw United go on an unbeaten run, similar to the previous seasons run, as United beat Motherwell 4–0 at Tannadice in the next game.
 Robbie Winters scored his 5th goal in three games, and he scored again as Rangers visited Tannadice the following week, as United won 2–1 with Steven Pressley scoring from the penalty spot.
 This month saw Craig Easton win the Young Player of the Month award for October.